Network and Wi-Fi

 01

 A reliable network starts with understanding how devices, users, applications, and security needs connect.
-The V1 draft can cover planning, cleanup, documentation, and coordination while leaving hardware and cabling boundaries as TODOs.
+Planning, cleanup, documentation, and coordination can cover switches, access points, firewalls, fiber internet connections, and related network infrastructure while cabling boundaries remain subject to confirmation.

 • Network layout review